Carolyn worked as a technical writer, software user interface designer, and writes about children's lit, the American West, and investing.

 Build A Bear Workshop

-A favorite hangout of the preteen crowd during the cold winter months here in Iowa is the local mall.
-This shopping mecca holds lots of possibilities for your young stock entrepreneurs.
-And if the mall isn't inspirational, then just take a look at what kids are wearing.
+A favorite hangout of the preteen crowd is the local mall.
+This shopping mecca holds lots of possibilities for learning about stocks.
 Hot name brands may go head to head with low-cost retailers.
 Under Armour (UA) and Nike (NKE) are brands that immediately come to mind.
 Which one will perform the best?

 Maybe it's entertainment you are looking for at the mall.
 Check out Disney (DIS) and Build-A-Bear Workshop, Inc. (BBW) store.
 As you study these companies, ask kids if online shopping is helping or hindering the investment future of these retailers?